How a Simple Question Exposed a Complex Reality

 Recommendations for Technical Leaders

-Rather than trying to precisely measure how much code AI "wrote," we should focus on measuring how much faster, better, and more innovative our development processes have become with AI assistance.
+The future of software development metrics isn't about attribution—it's about acceleration.
+Rather than trying to precisely measure how much code AI "wrote," we should focus on measuring how much faster, better, and more innovative our development processes have become.